OllaWilk/to-do-zen-app-frontend/README.md

-# 🍀 Splot overview v0.1.0 frontend
+# 🍀 SplotApp overview v0.1.0 frontend

 Welcome to the repository of my feature-rich application!
 Below is a detailed breakdown of the various functionalities and features offered by my platform: